MDAnalysis/MDAKits/docs/source/add.rst

    different.

 ``MYPACKAGE``
-   The name of the Python package, it describes is how you import it in Python code.
+   The name of the Python package.
+It describes how you import it in Python code.